Bayesian Calibration of Engine-out NOx Models for Engine-to-Engine Transferability: Results

 Figure \ref{fig:gp_predictions_ideal_engine} illustrates the GP predictions on validation datasets derived from the nominal engine.
 We can see that the GP model, trained on experimental data from the nominal engine, outperformed the readings from a ECM virtual sensor provided by Cummins for comparison.

 Note that since a larger error was observed in NOx concentrations during the initial 80 seconds of the FTP cycle and the first 400 seconds of the SET cycle, possibly caused due to one engine warming up faster than the other, this data was excluded from analysis, and the subsequent 200 seconds (FTP) and 450 seconds (SET) (as shown in Fig. \ref{fig:nox_different_engines}) were used to infer/estimate sensor biases.
+To quantify the impact of excluding warm-up data, we performed an ablation study where biases were inferred using the dataset including the initial 80 seconds of FTP and 400 seconds of SET versus using only the stabilized portion.
+Table \ref{tab:warmup_ablation} presents the comparison.
+We can see that including warm-up data degraded prediction accuracy by 14–25\% across all engines and cycles.
+This analysis revealed that during warm-up, several sensors exhibited non-stationary behavior inconsistent with the constant bias assumption, leading to biased parameter estimates that compromised predictions in the stabilized regime.
+These results justify our decision to exclude warm-up data for sensor bias calibration.
 It is important to note that the objective is not to infer/estimate the sensor biases correctly but to find sensor biases that improve the predictions of engine-out NOx.